-To the untrained eye, an astrology chart is a pretty daunting thing to look at yet by understanding all the pieces of the astrology puzzle it can provide you with amazing meaning.
+To the untrained eye, an astrology chart is a pretty daunting thing to look at yet when you understand all the pieces of the astrology puzzle it can provide you with amazing meaning.

 So today I am going to explain all the components of a birth astrology chart (otherwise known as a natal chart) so you understand astrology basics.
 To see how to run a business chart read this blog.

 In this blog I am going to introduce you to the basics of astrology: